cambridge-ceu/csd3/systems/system.md

 # System

-The [Research Computing Services](https://www.csd3.cam.ac.uk/) provies an excellent [documentation](https://docs.hpc.cam.ac.uk/hpc/) besides [other services](https://www.hpc.cam.ac.uk/).
+The [Research Computing Services](https://www.csd3.cam.ac.uk/) provies an excellent [documentation](https://docs.hpc.cam.ac.uk/hpc/) and
+[Cambridge Research Cloud](https://www.hpc.cam.ac.uk/cambridge-research-cloud).
 Here some aspects are highlighted from the perspectives of the [Cardiovascular Epidemiology Unit](https://www.phpc.cam.ac.uk/ceu/) (CEU), where all information about procedures and access requests can be found from **W:\Administration\CSD3 Data Users\Information for Users**.

 Basic information is available from a CSD3 console